pivotal-cf/om/docs/download-product/README.md

   --s3-region-name             string             bucket region in the s3 compatible blobstore.
 If not using AWS, this value is 'region'
   --s3-secret-access-key       string             secret key for the s3 compatible blobstore --source, -s                 string             enables download from external sources when set to [s3|gcs|azure|pivnet] (default: pivnet)
-  --stemcell-iaas              string             download the latest available stemcell for the product for the specified iaas. for example 'vsphere' or 'vcloud' or 'openstack' or 'google' or 'azure' or 'aws'
+  --stemcell-iaas              string             download the latest available stemcell for the product for the specified iaas. for example 'vsphere' or 'vcloud' or 'openstack' or 'google' or 'azure' or 'aws'.
+Can contain globbing patterns to match specific files in a stemcell release on Pivnet
   --var                        string (variadic)  Load variable from the command line.
 Format: VAR=VAL --vars-env, OM_VARS_ENV      string (variadic)  **EXPERIMENTAL** load variables from environment variables matching the provided prefix (e.g.: 'MY' to load MY_var=value)
   --vars-file, -l              string (variadic)  load variables from a YAML file